glytoucan/glytoucan/system/cli.md

 # GlyTouCan Client CLI

-The GTCC is a command line interface to the GlyTouCan API.
+The GTCC is a command line interface to the GlyTouCan Repository API.

-It is primarily written in groovy.
+## Features

+* A simple command line script to register structures into GlyTouCan.
+* If the structure is already registered, the accession number will be returned.
+Otherwise a reference tag will be displayed.
+This reference tag, as well as all other submissions, can be tracked on the [Entries](https://glytoucan.org/Users/structure) page.

 ##  Requirements
 1. This is a unix script.
 This has not been tested on windows, but it probably could be converted to a bat file.
 Please take a look at simple.groovy, a simple groovy script that can execute a request.